-Imagine how much easier literacy learning (and teaching) will be once the words themselves are able to interactively guide learners through learning to read them.
+Imagine how much easier learning to read (and teaching reading) would be if the words themselves could teach readers to read them.
+When readers encounter unfamiliar words they simply touch them and instantly receive whatever support they need for learning to recognize and/or understand them.
 Instead of imagining it, try it.
-Every word on this page is its own help button.
+Every word on this page is its own help button..

 Introducing Interactive Orthography an entirely new kind of instruction and support system for beginning and struggling readers.
 Rather than having to remember and apply confusing instructions, learners only need to remember to touch or click on the unfamiliar words they encounter.
 As soon as they do, they immediately receive whatever decoding, pronunciation, recognition guidance and support they need.
 For words they recognize, but don’t understand, a second touch provides instant access to the word’s definitions, synonyms, roots, translations and, soon, all other relevant references.

 Welcome to a new era of reading instruction; a more neurologically efficient way to learn to read and improve reading that compensates for variations in decoding, vocabulary, and native language as it differentially scaffolds learning.
 The core technology is a new ‘layer’ of orthography that we call Interactive Orthography.
 The main “user-interface” is a pop up box that uses animated visual and auditory cues to guide and support learners through the process of pronouncing their way to word recognition.
 We call this the PQ Pop-Up.

 Try it.
 Click on any word on this page (and keep clicking the word it until the box turns green).
 Clicking on any word instantly results in a pop-up help box (the PQ Pop-Up) that guides learners through the process of decoding/pronouncing/recognizing the specific word they clicked on.